lmarecha-creator/mcafeecloudguru/content/190moreinformation/_index.md

 # Lab Welcome

-Thank you for attending this lab session!
+Thank you for attending this workshop!
 Here is a brief introduction of the lab objectives and what we hope you learn today.